-The notarized Affidavit and copies of the front and back of the secure and verifiable document may be faxed to 404-463-7262 or scanned and e-mailed to ccsaffidavit@decal.ga.gov.
+The notarized Affidavit and copies of the front and back of the secure and verifiable document may be faxed to 404-463-7262 scanned and e-mailed to ccsaffidavit@decal.ga.gov.
 Fax and e-mail are preferred and will allow the shortest processing time.
 If necessary, you may mail them to:

-Georgia Department of Early Care and Learning Attention: CCS Affidavits 2 Martin Luther King Jr. Drive SE, 670 East Tower Atlanta, Georgia 30334
+Bright from the Start Georgia Department of Early Care and Learning Attention: CCS Affidavits 2 Martin Luther King Jr. Drive SE, 670 East Tower Atlanta, Georgia 30334

-Do not submit the FAQs, instructions or list of secure and verifiable documents.

-These were sent to assist you and are not part of the Affidavit.
+Do not submit the FAO's. instructions or list of secure and verifiable documents.
+These were sent to assist you.